satanas/game-off-2015/README.md

 And Github's @bryanveloso, @jonrohan, @jsncostello, @kneath, and @cameronmcefee for the [Octicons](https://github.com/styleguide/css/7.0) font.

-Any other assets were either photomanipulated with GIMP or synthesize with SFXR.
+Any other assets were either photomanipulated with GIMP or synthesized with SFXR.

 To do:
 ------